johno/pixyll/_posts/2022-01-02-sole_proprietor_advantages.md

 DISCLAIMER:

-LLC Palace is for general educational purposes only.
-LLC Palace does not offer any legal or financial advice.
+"Business Initiative" is for general educational purposes only.
+"Business Initiative" does not offer any legal or financial advice.
 Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
-External resources should be used independently of LLC Palace.
+External resources should be used independently of "Business Initiative".
 It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals

 ## Advantages of Sole Proprietorships